 “You are my hiding place; you will protect me from trouble and surround me with songs of deliverance.
 I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”

-This Bible verse for comfort and strength calls God our “hiding place” and promises His protection for those who seek Him.
+This Bible verse about strength and comfort calls God our “hiding place” and promises His protection for those who seek Him.
 With God’s counsel, our lives are full and complete.

 Exodus 15:2 (NIV)